 Shopping Paradise For K-pop Merch: Myeongdong Underground Shopping Mall

 This treasure trove is the perfect spot for anyone who needs to buy albums and other K-pop merchandise from one single place.
-Located underneath Myeongdong station, Myeongdong Underground Shopping Center connects the area of Myeongdong with City Hall through an underground passage.
+Located underneath Myeongdong station, the Myeongdong Underground Shopping Center connects the area of Myeongdong with the City Hall through an underground passage.

-The densely packed shopping district is home to well-stocked music stores which offer CDs and DVDs, as well as a wide range of K-pop merchandise.
+The densely packed shopping district is home to well-stocked music stores that offer CDs and DVDs, as well as a wide range of K-pop merchandise.
 The best part is that most of the things at these stores are sold slightly cheaper than anywhere else!
 One can shop in bulk, even items such as make-up, clothes, and souvenirs for loved ones back home.

 Nearest Subway Station: Myeongdong Station

 Snap K-drama Pictures At YongPyong Station

 Remember the bridge where Sunny and the Grim Reaper first laid eyes on each other in the hit K-drama ‘Goblin: The Lonely and Great God’?
 Yep, that’s Yongdap Station Bridge.
 Also known as the Sageunyongdapganindogyo Bridge, and in K-drama slang the Grim Reaper Bridge.
 It’s located on Seoul Subway Line 2 and gifts you the most fantastic views of the city.
 Right below the bridge, tourists can also entertain themselves in its many activities and tourist sites.
 It’s dotted with art installations as well as a workout park.